 where \(X\) is the random variable distributed as \(\eta. \)

-Adding the equations in (\ref{eqCS}), and using the form of \(\kappa^*\) from Lemma \ref{lem:MinimizerOfLagrangian}, we get
+Adding the equations in (\ref{eqCS_mean}), and using the form of \(\kappa^*\) from Lemma \ref{lem:MinimizerOfLagrangian_mean}, we get

-With this condition on \(\lambda_{3}^*\), the region \( \mathcal{R}_3\) reduces to the region \(\mathcal{R}_2\) defined earlier in (\ref{R2}).
+With this condition on \(\lambda_{3}^*\), the region \( S_1\) reduces to the region \(S_2\) defined earlier in (\ref{S2}).

-Since we know that the optimal \(\bm{\lambda^*}\) in \(\mathcal{R}_3 \) with the corresponding minimizer, \(\kappa^* \), satisfies the conditions in (\ref{eqCS}) and that \(\lambda^*_3 \) has the specific form given above, the dual optimal value remains unaffected by adding these conditions as constraints in the dual optimization problem.
+Since we know that the optimal \(\bm{\lambda^*}\) in \(S_1 \) with the corresponding minimizer, \(\kappa^* \), satisfies the conditions in (\ref{eqCS_mean}) and that \(\lambda^*_3 \) has the specific form given above, the dual-optimal value remains unaffected by adding these conditions as constraints in the dual-optimization problem.
 With these conditions, the dual reduces to